-Anyone demonstrating exceptional service to SPE or oustanding achievements in the industry.
+Anyone demonstrating exceptional service to SPE or outstanding achievements in the industry.

 A nominee is not eligible: